 - Proven track record and good performance of the loan portfolio

-Some points can be deducted for the transparency.
-Although the platform has published many documents on business processes, which definitely provides interesting insights for investors, no consolidated financial reports of the platform are shared publicly.
+Some points can be deducted when it comes to transparency.
+Although the platform has published many documents on business processes, no consolidated financial reports of the platform are shared publicly.

 Advantages